-Hamsters make good pets since they don’t require that much of attention.
-In exchange for this, you need to supply them their basic needs and a few wants to maintain their physical and mental condition.
+Hamsters make good pets since they don’t require that much attention.
+In exchange for this, you need to supply them with their basic needs and a few wants to maintain their physical and mental condition.

 So what do hamsters need?
 The following are the primary things that you should have prior to getting a hamster.
 They include the necessities to support their habitat, food, and health.

 1. Hamster Cage

 Choosing the right hamster cage for your pet includes several factors such as the breed type, ease of cleaning, comfort, safety, and size.
 A rule of thumb for cage size is that the bigger the better.